keshavsingh4522/hacktoberfest/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->
-This project follows the [all-contributors](https://github.com/keshavsingh4522/hacktoberfest2020) specification.

 Contributions of any kind welcome!

 >    NOTE: if you should be on the list of contributors but we forgot you, don't be shy and let us know!